 May 23, 2018

+Do you wear reading glasses?
 Over 50 million pairs of over-the-counter reading glasses are sold in the U.S. each year.
-Purchased online or in retail stores, many of these glasses have one thing in common – they are bought by someone who needs them, but are not sure of the appropriate strength for the current condition of their eyes.
-Since wearing the wrong strength of reading glasses results in increased eyestrain and headaches, it’s essential to understand how to select the right reading glasses without a prescription for you.
+While they are easy to find, it can be tricky to find the appropriate strength of readers for you.
+Wearing the wrong strength of reading glasses results in increased eyestrain and headaches.
+It’s essential to understand how to select the right reading glasses without a prescription for you.

-As we get older, and starting around age 40, the muscles in our eyes start to take a bit longer to focus on the text of a book or other items being viewed up close.
-This condition, known as presbyopia, is a natural part of aging and has no cure; however, reading glasses often help minimize the symptoms and relieve eye strain and headaches typically associated with the condition.
+As we get older, the muscles in our eyes start to take a bit longer to focus on nearby objects.
+This condition, known as presbyopia, is a natural part of aging and has no cure.
+However, reading glasses often help minimize the symptoms and relieve eye strain and headaches typically associated with this condition.

-When recommending reading glasses for their patients, optometrists typically use a range based on different age groups; this starts at +0.75 diopters (or magnification) for those ages 40 to 43 and progresses to + 2.5 for ages 58 and up.
+When recommending reading glasses for their patients, optometrists typically use a range based on different age groups.
+This range starts at +0.75 diopters (or magnification) for those ages 40 to 43.
+It progresses to + 2.5 for ages 58 and up.

 Like reading the eye chart at your eye doctor’s office, printing an at-home diopter test can help to determine the correct strength of reading glasses for you.
 When using an at-home diopter test, it’s important that you attempt to read the top line without wearing glasses and continue down until coming to the first line you can read clearly – this should indicate the magnification that is right for you.
 You can also test the vision of each eye by covering one eye at a time while reading the chart.

 Another option is to use EyeQue’s Personal Vision Tracker.
-Similar to the eye exams offered by an optometrist, the Personal Vision Tracker accurately recommends a strength for reading glasses based on your age and specific results – the only difference is that the information is gathered from an at-home, self-administered test that uses the light of your smartphone to determine the correct strength for you.
+The Personal Vision Tracker recommends an accurate strength for reading glasses based on your age and specific results – the only difference is that the information is gathered from an at-home, self-administered test that uses the light of your smartphone to determine the correct strength for you.